- Off road parking

 All ground floor.
 Three double bedrooms (two with en-suite shower, basin and WC, one with LCD TV).
 Bathroom with bath, basin and WC.
 Spacious open plan living area with kitchen, dining area and sitting area with living flame gas fire.

 Central heating with gas fire in sitting room.
-Electric oven, gas hob, microwave, fridge, freezer, washing machine, dishwasher, 2 x LCD TV with Freeview, DVD, stereo/CD player.
+Electric oven, gas hob, microwave, fridge, freezer, washing machine, dishwasher, 2 x LCD TV with Freeview, DVD, stereo/CD player, WiFi.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for 3 cars.
 Large lawned garden with patio area and garden furniture.
 One well-behaved pet by arrangement.
 Sorry, no smoking.
 Shop, Post Office and pub 2 mins walk.
 Bijou restaurant on Portessie seafront 5 mins drive.
 Note: Although accommodation is all ground floor, this property is not suitable for wheelchair access.

 - Last minute